The Pilot (Doctor Who): Critical reception

-"The Pilot" received positive reviews.
-Many critics praised the introduction of Pearl Mackie's Bill and noted how the episode's structure allowed for the episode to serve as a reboot as well as a season premiere.
-It holds an approval score of 95% on Rotten Tomatoes, with the critical consensus stating, "'The Pilot' successfully reboots the final season of Capaldi's Doctor Who and deftly introduces Pearl Mackie with fresh character development."
+"The Pilot" received positive reviews, with praise for the introduction of Mackie's Bill.
+Some critics noted how the episode's structure allowed it to serve as a reboot as well as a season premiere.
+On Rotten Tomatoes, 94% of 17 reviews are positive and the critical consensus states, "'The Pilot' successfully reboots the final season of Capaldi's Doctor Who and deftly introduces Pearl Mackie with fresh character development."

 Alasdair Wilkins of The A.V.
 Club awarded "The Pilot" a 'B', calling the episode "a solid introduction to Bill as the new companion, with Pearl Mackie bringing an energy distinct from any previous new series companion".
 He closed his review by saying, "With a promising TARDIS season and two very strong seasons in the show’s immediate past, there’s plenty of reason to be optimistic that “The Pilot” is the lightweight but necessary table-setting before the real fun begins".